bodrovis/messages_dictionary/README.md

 can be stored inside files or passed as hashes (nested hashes are supported as well).
 Custom fetching rules can be specified as well.

+[Here is my article](https://www.sitepoint.com/learn-ruby-metaprogramming-for-great-good/) describing how this gem was actually written.

 Install it

     gem install messages_dictionary